dojo/docs/dojo/byId.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, dojo.byId has been kept in dojo/_base/html as a compatible of dojo version before, it is a alias of dom.byId in dojo/dom.
+In dojo 1.7, dojo.byId has been kept in dojo/_base/html as a compatible of dojo version before, it is an alias of dom.byId in dojo/dom.

 .. code-block :: javascript